Love Your Locals - English and Science Program

 Love Your Locals leads students through an inquiry that focuses on two very special Australian species, the Plains-wanderer and the Orange-bellied Parrot.
 The lessons are designed as flipped classrooms where students can learn at their own pace.

 These lessons use a framework called ‘Connect – Understand – Act’ (CUA).
 This real-world learning framework is based on research into best practice pedagogy.
 Zoos Victoria uses CUA to educate its visitors and the wider community.
-The free student webinars, teaching guides and student workbooks contain everything you and your students need to know about how to use this learning tool.
+The teaching guides and student workbooks contain everything you and your students need to know about how to use this learning tool.

 Choose your species